bhisaac/5eFP/5eFP-SRD.md

 ### Pact of the Blade

-Discard your action to conjure and equip a magic melee weapon of your choice into your empty hand.
+Discard your action to create a pact weapon lacking the two-handed property in your empty hand.
+You can choose the form that this melee weapon takes each time you create it.
+You are proficient with it while you wield it.
 The weapon deals 1 point of magic damage on a successful hit with a damage type that depends on the weapon's form: blades are piercing or slashing, and chains, hammers, and clubs are bludgeoning.

+Your pact weapon disappears if it is more than 1 square away from you.
+It also disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.

+You can transform one magic weapon into your pact weapon by performing a special ritual while you hold the weapon.
+You perform the ritual over the course of a rest.
+You can then dismiss the weapon, shunting it into an extradimensional space, and it appears whenever you create your pact weapon thereafter.
+You can’t affect an artifact or a sentient weapon in this way.
+The weapon ceases being your pact weapon if you die, if you perform the pact of the blade ritual on a different weapon, or if you use the ritual to break your bond to it.
+The weapon appears at your feet if it is in the extradimensional space when the bond breaks.

 # Wizard Upgrades